Dynamics of defects and interfaces for interacting quantum hard disks: Conclusion and outlook

 \section{Conclusion and outlook}

-In this work, we studied the quantum hard disk model under the influence of interactions, focusing on its dynamical properties and the robustness of quantum many-body scars.
+In this work, we studied the quantum hard disk model under the influence of interactions, focusing on its dynamical properties and the robustness of quantum many-body cages.
 Our results demonstrate that the defining features of the model, such as Hilbert-space fragmentation and non-ergodic dynamics, persist even with the inclusion of interactions.
 The introduction of interactions induces dynamical heterogeneity, with initial defect configurations exhibiting rapid memory loss, long-term decay, or indefinite retention of crystalline structure, depending on the interaction strength and initial configuration.
-Remarkably, quantum many-body scars remain robust in the presence of interactions, enabling certain initial states to retain memory over infinite timescales.
-These findings highlight the intricate interplay between constraints and interactions in constrained quantum systems and establish the quantum hard disk model as a versatile platform to explore non-ergodic dynamics and quantum many-body scars.

-Future research could focus on developing a broader framework to understand the conditions under which Hilbert space fragmentation can coexist with quantum many-body scars.
+Remarkably, quantum many-body cages remain robust in the presence of interactions, enabling certain initial states to retain memory over infinite timescales.
+These findings highlight the intricate interplay between constraints and interactions in constrained quantum systems and establish the quantum hard disk model as a versatile platform to explore non-ergodic dynamics and quantum many-body cages.
+Future research could focus on developing a broader framework to understand the robustness of quantum many-body cages due to perturbation.
 Additionally, it would be valuable to identify the specific properties of initial states that prevent them from thermalizing.
 An intriguing question for future exploration is whether our model's unusual quantum behavior of defects and interfaces extends to other constrained quantum systems beyond hard disks.
 Given the fundamental role of interfaces in 2D quantum systems, understanding their stability and dynamics in constrained systems may lead us toward further understanding of non-ergodic behavior.
 Furthermore, an important next step would be to move beyond purely numerical approaches and develop an analytical understanding of the stability of interfaces.
 Investigating similar constrained models and identifying practical experimental setups to observe these effects would be crucial for advancing our understanding of non-ergodic quantum matter.